phunc20/interviews/proposed_solutions/README.md

   - We can keep the cross-entropy loss part, but we must add some other kinds of loss part
   - Probability makes our predictions victim of making repeated judgement, but the requirement is a sorted array of distinct integers (from `0` to `9`).
 For an input like `[0, 9, 7, 5]`, we must punish predictions like `[0, 9, 7, 7]`.
   - Another punishment scenario: An input like `[0, 9, 7, 5]` with a prediction `[0, 9, 1, 2]`.
 Clearly, `1` and `2` are not in the set of `{0, 9, 7, 5}`.

+## Directory and Files
+- Notebooks named `XY-.ipynb`, where `XY` represents two digits, e.g. `03-.ipynb`, are notebooks where I modified and ran previous code.
+They worth not be read unless otherwise specified.
+- Notebooks with numbers and names are in contrast records of my work.